timhannifan/minml/examples/donors/README.md

 ### Time Splits
-Training and testing periods are generated for every
+Training and testing periods are generated for every six month period spanning 1-Jan-2012 through 31-Dec-2013.
+This results in three train/test splits.
+Testing periods are separated from training by a 60-day gap to avoid including unobserved outcomes in the training data.

 ### Feature Engineering
 Features are generated through a multistep process.
 The data pipeline contains these steps for each split: